 Pipeline Functions

-Hint: For a list of functions and their descriptions, see the Functions Index.
+For a full list of all supported Graylog functions, their descriptions, and sample syntax, see Functions Reference.

 Functions are written in Java and are pluggable, allowing Graylog’s pipeline processing capabilities to be easily extended.

-Conceptually a function receives parameters, the current message context, and (potentially) returns a value.
+Conceptually a function receives parameters, which are the current message context, and returns a value.
 The data types of its return value and parameters determine where it can be used in a rule.
-Graylog ensures the rules are sound from a data type perspective.
+Graylog's role is to ensure the rules are sound from a data-type perspective.

-Function parameters can either be passed as named pairs or positions, as long as optional parameters are declared as coming last.
-(The functions' documentation indicates which parameters are optional by wrapping them in square brackets.)
+Function parameters can either be passed as named pairs or positions, as long as optional parameters are declared as processing last.

-Let’s look at a small example to illustrate these properties:
+Let’s look at an example rule to illustrate these properties:

 Text